 Artist Information for Susan Lenz

-Generally using needle and thread for self-expression, Susan Lenz works to articulate the accumulated memory inherent in discarded things.
-She seeks a partnership with her materials, their purposes, values, and familiar associations.
+Using a needle and thread for self-expression, I work to create art that reflects my interest in the concept of time.
 Memory, universal mortality, and personal legacy are central themes.
 Vintage and recycled materials are combined with meticulous handwork.
-Susan is drawn to textiles for their tactile qualities and often makes work that is meant to touch and be touched.Images scroll down to view all
+Stitched text and free motion machine embroidery add visual and emotional layers.
+Work is often exhibited in an installation format in order to better communicate message through an accessible atmosphere.
+I am drawn to textiles for their tactile qualities and often make work that is meant to touch and be touched.Images scroll down to view all

 This work explores an ongoing engagement - and entanglement - with fibers.
 The massive accumulation of thread both informs and confounds, acting as a labyrinth of the human mind, logically connected to everyday definitions and irrationally linked to the failures of memory, aging, and a world interwoven with threads.
 The installation seeks to both occupy and obstruct space using brightly colored fibers in new ways.

 Loss is an expression of motherhood whether experienced as a miscarriage, abortion, the result of estrangement, the "Empty Nest" syndrome, or by death itself.